spf13/cobra/README.md

 Cobra is a library providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.

-Cobra is also an application that will generate your application scaffolding to rapidly develop a Cobra-based application.

 Cobra provides:
 * Easy subcommand-based CLIs: `app server`, `app fetch`, etc.
 * Fully POSIX-compliant flags (including short & long versions)
 * Nested subcommands
 * Global, local and cascading flags
-* Easy generation of applications & commands with `cobra init` & `cobra add cmdname`
 * Intelligent suggestions (`app srver`... did you mean `app server`?)
 * Automatic help generation for commands and flags
 * Automatic help flag recognition of `-h`, `--help`, etc.